gglockner/teslajson/README.md

 Written by Greg Glockner

 ## Description
 This is a simple Python interface to the [Tesla JSON API](http://docs.timdorr.apiary.io/).
 With this, you can query your vehicle, control charge settings, turn on the air conditioning, and more.
 You can also embed this into other programs to automate these controls.

+The class is designed to be simple.
+You initialize a `Connection` object, retrieve the list of `Vehicle` objects, then perform get/set methods on a `Vehicle`.
+There is a single get method (`Vehicle.get_data()`) and a single set method (`Vehicle.command()`) so that the class does not need to be updated when there are changes in the underlying JSON API.

 This has been tested with Python 2.7 and Python 3.2.